 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

-How to Get to Badlands National Park
+Planning Your Trip: How to Get to Badlands National Park for a Perfect Day Visit

 It’s in the southwest part of the state, not too far from the Black Hills.
 The park is huge, covering an extensive area of the Great Plains.
 Badlands National Park is a should be part of any Midwest road trip.